 The Porsche 911 type 930 Turbo has transcended the field of supercars and has defined and dominated an era in the history of the automobile.
 With a body more sexy than that of any popstar of the time, its charm has never been flying.
 It was therefore inevitable that a coveted sports car like the 930 Turbo would continue to find its way to the garages of the collectors "Porschists" of our time.

-Amaury Dubois, an automotive art photographer, gives us his personal vision of the Porsche 930 Turbo.
+Amaury Soares, an automotive art photographer, gives us his personal vision of the Porsche 930 Turbo.
 A work that beautifully redesigns the symbol of all that Porsche was known until then, and that left an indelible imprint in the memory of several generations of fans.
 Limited edition art print, numbered and signed by the artist.

 Warning: Last items in stock!